 When seeking departmental approval to enroll in ECON-UA 410 Honors Tutorial, each honors student must submit a plan of study indicating the electives he or she intends to enroll in.
 At least one advanced elective (ECON-UA 300-399) must be completed prior to, or concurrently with, the Honors Tutorial.

-Honors students are required to take at least twelve courses (48 credits), as outlined below.
+Honors students are required to take at least twelve courses (48 credits), which amounts to two courses (8 credits) more than the non-honors major, as outlined below.

 Note: Honors students may not replace any of the four electives with either or both of the Honors Tutorial and Honors Thesis.
 Students pursuing honors are strongly encouraged, but not required, to take ECON-UA 402 Advanced Econometrics (P,T).